 The teaching of phonics at Boundary is a curriculum priority.
 This is because good phonic skills ensure that the children make good progress with reading, writing and spelling.

 The daily phonics sessions are very focused and follow the teaching sequence below.

 Phonics Teaching Sequence

-• Revise and review- this part of the session revisits know sounds, common exception words and may include segmenting and blending of words using known sounds
+• Revisit and review- this part of the session revisits known sounds, common exception words and may include segmenting and blending of words using known sounds

 • Teach- this part is where new sounds and/or common exception words are explicitly taught

 • Practice/Apply- this part of the session gives children the opportunity to apply the new sounds and words they have been taught with either a reading or writing focus.

 • Revisit- this part of the session revisits key learning and addresses any misconceptions.